-Your Architecture + Design portfolio should consist of 9 total works uploaded into your application.
+Your Architecture + Design portfolio should consist of 7 total works uploaded into your application.

-(NOTE: many Architecture + Design applicants choose to also apply for Visual Art; please note there are similarities AND differences between these two artforms.
-Use these instructions as listed here only when applying to Architecture + Design.
+(NOTE: if you are also applying for Visual Art, note that while the guidelines for both artforms are similar, there are a few differences.
+Use the instructions as listed here only when applying to Architecture + Design.
 Consult the separate Visual Art guidelines when applying for Visual Art.)

-Five Required Portfolio Pieces
+Four Required Portfolio Pieces

-The following five pieces are required:
+The following four pieces are required:

 - an object study (still life)

 - a portrait or self-portrait

 - an environment (landscape)

-- two 3D pieces made of any material
+- one 3-D (three-dimensional) piece made of any material

-For these five required pieces:
+For these required pieces:

-- The self-portrait can be 3D as long as it is still done from direct observation. - Drawing/working from photographs is not recommended for these pieces; if you did use a photograph for reference, please also upload an image of the reference materials, crediting the original artists (where applicable). - Digital illustrations and photographs may NOT be submitted for the three required drawings but may be submitted as part of the four remaining portfolio pieces.
+• The still life, portrait, or landscape can be 3-D as long as it is still done from direct observation; however, you must still submit a separate 3-D pieced for the fourth bullet point above.

+- Drawing/working from photographs may not be substituted for any of these required submissions; the still life, portrait, and landscape must be created from direct observation of yourself and your surroundings. - Digital illustrations and photographs may NOT be submitted for the three required pieces but may be submitted as part of the three remaining portfolio pieces.

-Four Remaining Portfolio Pieces
+Three Remaining Portfolio Pieces

-The remaining pieces can be selected by the applicant but should include a variety of mediums and subject matter.
-If you submit additional 3D work, it can be made of any material.
-If any of your remaining four portfolio pieces are derived from another work or photograph, please submit an image of the reference material, crediting the original artist (when applicable).
+The remaining pieces are selected by the applicant.
+Do your best to include a variety of mediums and subject matter.
+Show us your best work, your identity, or your interests with these pieces.
+We encourage you to include additional 3-D work of any material, if applicable.
+If any of these portfolio pieces are derived from another work or photograph, please submit an image of the reference material, crediting the original artist (when applicable).
+You may also include original photography in these pieces.